 While your back-end ratio determines your loan eligibility, your front-end ratio will determine how much home you can afford.
 The front-end ratio is a direct correlation between your home payments and your income, and lenders will use this to see if you can afford a larger loan.

 Most lenders will want to see a front-end ratio of 28 percent or lower before approving a mortgage.
-For some home buyers, this could mean that the acceptable amount is lower than the limits offered by the VA.
+The VA won’t impose limits on your loan amount.
 But the VA only guarantees the mortgages, and lenders will use their own set of standards to determine whether a loan is acceptable or not.

 On top of that, your DTI could have a direct impact on the size of the mortgage rate you get.
 Lower mortgage rates mean lower monthly payments, something that any home buyer would want.

-If home buyers have a low enough DTI, they can be eligible to get the full loan limit amount while avoiding paying any type of downpayment.
+If home buyers have a low enough DTI, they can be eligible for an exrta-large loan limit amount while avoiding paying any type of downpayment.